-Earlier this year (when I was still living in Dublin) I went on a quick trip to Waterford.
+Earlier this year I went on a quick trip to Waterford.
 This is a small city in the south of Ireland.
 It’s actually the oldest city in Ireland as it was the first place that the Vikings landed in Ireland.
 Unlike my trip to Kilkenny (where I just went for the day), I decided to spend a night in Waterford.
 One thing that surprised me was all the fantastic street art that I saw.

-I soon learned that the street art was originally part of a festival called Waterford Walls, which takes place in August.
-The 2018 edition for the festival will be from August 17 to 26.
+I soon learned that the street art I saw was originally part of a festival called Waterford Walls, which takes place in August.
+The 2018 edition of the festival is from August 17 to 26.
 Here artists from Ireland and abroad are commissioned to add some artistic flair to the walls of Waterford (hence the Waterford Walls name).
 This makes Waterford Walls the most extensive open-air gallery in Ireland.
 Even if you aren’t in Waterford for the festival, you can still walk around and see some of this amazing street art for free.

 I thought I’d show you some of the pieces of street art I saw in Waterford.
 While I’ve taken the photos in this post, I have credited the artists.
 Be sure to click on the links in the captions if you want to see more of their amazing works.

 I loved seeing all this street art in Waterford.
-It made for some fun discoveries to wander around and see what amazing art I’d get to see on the next corner or block.
+It made for some fun discoveries while I wondered around Waterford.
 I’m not an artist, but I love street art and I loved seeing such talented artists bring colour and life to what would otherwise be dull concrete walls.

 Liked this post?
 Share it on Pinterest